 Simplicity is the reduction of complexity.

-As Minimalism is also defined as Simple Living, Simplicity will inevitably be part of a Minimalist's life.
-The reason is deep thinking often results in love for simple forms.
-Objects, which are resistant against temporary fashion, which endure times and follow the concept of form follows function.
+Minimalism is sometimes defined as Simple Living.
+Simplicity will inevitably be part of a Minimalist's life.
+The reason is deep thinking results in love for simple forms.
+Objects, which are resistant to temporary fashion, which endure time and follow the concept of form follows function.

 The Japanese Simplicity is described as Emptiness by Kenya Hara and has a complex background: Japan was positioned at the end of many routes of cultural influence.
 From Rome along the Silk Road to Central Asia, China, Korea, and south from Turkey over India, South Asia, and north along with Russia.
-But after a civil war from 1467-1477 (ōnin no ran), which resulted in the destruction of a lot of objects of art (temples, statues, paintings, kimonos, etc.), may be out of necessity, a new form of simple and quiet design emerged.
+But after a civil war from 1467-1477 (ōnin no ran), which destroyed countless objects of art (temples, statues, paintings, and kimonos), may be out of necessity, a new form of simple and quiet design emerged.

 Different ideas like shintō, zen Buddhism, and Daoism influenced this form of Simplicity (and Minimalism) in every aspect of life.
 In shintō the concept of emptiness is the result of the creation of a space for the kami (deities) to fill it.
-Zen Buddhism brought aspects like Upādāna (sanskr. the attachment, clinging, or grasping on ephemeral things).
-As a result many new ideas based on Emptiness, Simplicity and Minimalism emerged: wabi-sabi, kintsugi, japanese gardens, bonsai, ikebana, chadō or haiku.
+Zen Buddhism brought aspects like Upādāna (Sanskrit. the attachment, clinging, or grasping on ephemeral things).
+As a result, many new ideas based on Emptiness, Simplicity, and Minimalism emerged: wabi-sabi, kintsugi, Japanese gardens, bonsai, ikebana, chadō or haiku.

-Minimalism in its core idea should free a person from a lot of limiting things: Less stuff, to think of, less to hang your heart on, less to clean, less to deal with every day, less lingering of the past (Nostalgia), less fear of losing things, less debt, less guild for buying useless things.
-Instead, one gains more time, more space for people, more money, more inner peace, more space for thinking.
+Minimalism in its core idea should free a person many ** limiting things**: Fewer things, to think of, less to hang your heart on, less to clean, less to deal with every day, less lingering of the past (Nostalgia), less fear of losing things, less debt, less guild for buying useless things.
+Instead, one gains more time, more space for people, more money, more inner peace, and more space for thinking.
 Time for your health, relationships, passions, growth, and contributions.

 My history as a Minimalist

-The next thing which influenced me was surely the book and movie Fight Club.
+The next thing which influenced me was the book and movie Fight Club.
 It’s filled with quotes against consumerism, capitalism, and property.
-It has a lot of anarchic ideas, which is probably the main reason it was rated PG 18.
+It has countless Anarchist ideas, which is the main reason it was rated PG18.

 The things you own end up owning you.

-The next step was probably reading David Allen's book Gettings Things Done (GTD), which is a productivity system, but at it’s beginning is some inventory of your stuff.
+The next step was reading David Allen's book Getting Things Done (GTD), which is a productivity system, but at the beginning of the process is the inventory of your things.

-This way I got rid of a lot of stuff for the first time.
+This way I got rid of many things for the first time.

-The exhibition LEVEL GREEN in Autostadt Wolfsburg introduced me first in a differently drastic way into the concept of sustainability.
-People could learn, by answering some questions about how they lived, how big their own impact on the earth was.
-To maintain my lifestyle from back then, it would need 1.8 planet Earth.
+The exhibition LEVEL GREEN in Autostadt Wolfsburg introduced me first in a differently drastic way to the concept of sustainability.
+People could learn, by answering questions about how they lived, and how big their impact on the earth was.
+To maintain my lifestyle from back then, I would need 1.8 planets of Earth.
 This changed my idea of how to live responsibly a lot.

-The books of Marie Kondō brought Minimalism again into my mind and I did another big cleanup of my flat.
-In general, Japan provides very often good ideas to the concept of Minimalism.
-This is because of their history (as mentioned above) and because Japanese homes are very small.
+The books of Marie Kondō brought Minimalism again into my mind, and I did another big cleanup of my flat.
+In general, Japan provides good ideas for the concept of Minimalism.
+This is because of their history (as mentioned above) and because Japanese homes are small.

-In the last years I changed my ideas of how to live in many ways:
+In the last few years I changed my ideas of how to live in many ways:

-I cleaned my whole flat of things I didn’t like or needed any more.
-It took me three days to clean my basement from packages, cables, and technical waste, which I acquired over a period of 10 years.
+I cleaned my whole flat of things I didn’t like or needed anymore.
+It took me three days to clean my basement from packages, cables, and technical waste, which I acquired over 10 years.

-I scanned most of my documents into digital form and recycled the paper.
+Not only that, but I scanned my documents into digital form and recycled the paper.

-Recently I counted all my possessions: I own 2486 items, which is a fourth of the amount a European person owns on average (10000 items).
+Recently, I counted all my possessions: I own 2486 items, which is a fourth of the amount a European person owns on average (10,000 items).
 I counted everything, from my wardrobe to dental brushes.
 356 items in my bedroom, 242 items in my corridor, 68 items in my bathroom, and 1820 items in my living room and kitchen.
 I repeated this count in 2022.

 I changed my relationship with consumption.
 Quality over quantity.
-I buy mostly natural things, made out of natural materials.
+I buy natural things, made from natural materials.
 I learned to find the passion for nice and crafty things (I bought a Traveler’s Notebook and a Laguiole en Aubrac knife).
-I try to buy fewer physical books, though I still love them.
-My rule for books is: They need to be designed with love and care or I’ll buy them as ebooks.
+Likewise, I try to buy fewer physical books, though I love them.
+My rule for books is: They need to be designed with love and care, or I’ll buy them as e-books.

-I never had a high interest in fashion, so this was easy for me.
-I buy mostly good quality; simple, plain, timeless.
+I never had a high interest in fashion, this was easy for me.
+I buy good quality; simple, plain, timeless.
 Black, white, blue, beige, and other simple colors.
 No motives or fancy slogans.
 Cotton, wool, leather, linen, denim.
-And I don’t care about the brand.
+And I'm not concerned with the brand.
 But if the nicest and best fitting glasses have Dolce & Gabbana printed on the side, fine.
-I just try not to grab something just because it’s a special brand.
+I try not to grab something because it’s a special brand.

-I switched to green energy some years ago, to buy whenever possible organic food and think twice if I need some product.
-I still own no microwave or dishwasher and don’t miss them.
-I do waste separation (we Germans are world champions in this discipline).
-My waste disposal company wrote to me recently a letter, telling me I use little garbage (and waste money).
-I used only 305 liters of the yearly obligatory 1560 liter.
-Maybe I should think of reselling my waste rights.
+I switched to green energy a few years ago, buy organic food if available, and think long if I want a new product.
+I own no microwave or dishwasher and don’t miss them.
+Likewise, I do waste separation (we Germans are world champions in this discipline).
+My waste disposal company wrote a letter to me recently, telling me I use little garbage (and waste money).
+I used 305 liters of the yearly obligatory 1560 liters.
+I should think of selling my waste rights.

-When I was young I always wanted a big, big house (preferably on some remote private island).
-But living in a small space is quite helpful for a Minimalist.
-It forces you to make decisions in your own interest.
+When I was young, I always wanted a big, big house (preferably on a remote private island).
+But living in a small space is helpful for a Minimalist.
+It forces you to make decisions in your interest.
 I live on 51 m², and this is enough space for 1-2 people.
-That’s why I think twice if I really need to buy something.
-I like the concepts of small space living, but I’m happy to have a separate bedroom.
-This is much more relaxing, because of different temperatures in the living and sleeping area.
+That’s why I think if I need to buy something.
+I like the concept of small space living, but I’m happy to have a separate bedroom.
+This is much more relaxing, because of the different temperatures in the living and sleeping area.
 And I do not keep electronics in my bedroom.

 On Digital Minimalism

-I deleted a lot of apps from my digital devices.
+I deleted many apps from my digital devices.
 Less distraction, fewer push messages.
-By uninstalling most social media apps, I’m less likely to surf social media and form bad habits.
+By uninstalling social media apps, I’m less likely to surf social media and form bad habits.

-Whenever I find some information, I want to remember, I try to store it less often in digital form (I used to have 10000+ notes in Evernote), but instead, use analog more often, and create Sketchnotes of the basic concepts of an idea.
+If I find information that I want to remember, I try to store it less in digital form (I used to have 10,000+ notes in Evernote), but instead, use more analog, and create Sketchnotes of the basic concepts of an idea.

-My calendar is nearly empty, I try to not fill it with appointments and live less planned.
+My calendar is nearly empty, I attempt not to fill it with appointments and live less planned.

-And on multitasking: It simply doesn’t work for humans, this was proven in more than enough studies.
+And on multitasking: It doesn’t work for humans, this was proven in more than enough studies.
 Even the best multitaskers are slower while multitasking as if they would do the tasks in sequence.
-That’s why I try to single-task as often as possible.
-I keep my phones on the desk while watching TV and try to read less often while eating.
+That’s why I try to single-task if possible.
+I keep my phone on the desk while watching TV and attempt to read less while eating.

 Recommended Videos, Articles, and Blogs